angular-ui/ui-slider/README.md

 ## Usage

-Check the demo for an example how it works.
-More instructions will follow...
+Check the [demo](http://angular-ui.github.io/ui-slider/demo/demo.html) for an example on how it works.